Suicide (1977 album): Reception

 Music journalist Tony Fletcher stated that the album "struggled for immediate attention" due to it being an independent release.

 The album received positive contemporary reviews from the NME, Time Out and Melody Maker in the United Kingdom.
 Writing in Sounds, Jon Savage was more circumspect, saying "Granted that the monotony is intentional, much of the cut is chilling – the screams and drift of the instrument into landscapes of blankness – and reaches the sought level of terror.
 Yeah, and then the mood is broken by dumb lyrics".

 Reception to the album in the United States was strongly negative.
 Music critic Robert Christgau gave the album a C+ rating, stating "there are little problems like lyrics that reduce serious politics to rhetoric, singing that makes rhetoric sound lurid, and the way the manic eccentricity of this duo's live performance turns to silliness on record" Rolling Stone also gave Suicide a negative review, referring to the album as "absolutely puerile" and Alan Vega's vocals as "nothing but arrogance and wholesale insensibility".

 Rolling Stone placed Suicide at number 441 on its 2012 list of the 500 greatest albums of all time, and at number 498 on an update of the list in 2020.
+The magazine also ranked the album 66th on the list of the 100 Greatest Punk Albums of All Time.
 Online music magazine Pitchfork placed the album at number 39 on its list of best albums of the 1970s.
 The album is listed in the reference book 1001 Albums You Must Hear Before You Die.
 In her review of Suicide for AllMusic, critic Heather Phares wrote, "Proof that punk was more about attitude than a raw, guitar-driven sound, Suicide's self-titled debut set the duo apart from the rest of the style's self-proclaimed outsiders."
 Spins Joe Gross described the album as "beyond classic" and found that "no one has ever come close to replicating its monolithic vibe."